rgreenblatt/ai_alignment_readings/abstractions.md

 AIs depends on currently unknown (and highly contested!) properties of the space of intelligence itself and current machine learning (ML) (compare to oracle/genie/sovereign: these ideas fall apart in a similar way (TODO: maybe this parenthetical isn't useful?)).
-As such, I make the case that we should be trying to learn more about these _spooky properties_.
+(TODO: note how these are caricatures/continuous/could be combined) As such, I make the case that we should be trying to learn more about these _spooky properties_.

 My understanding is that EY thinks that these _spooky properties_ imply that